 If those average costs seem intimidating, keep in mind that the full Invisalign or ClearCorrect treatment isn’t your only option.
 Both companies offer more limited treatment plans at lower costs for more minor cases.

 Invisalign, for example, has a shorter treatment plan called Invisalign Express, which consists of 5, 7, or 10 aligner sets rather than the typical 25 or more.
 You will only need to wear these aligners for around 4–6 months and they typically cost $1,500–$4,000.
-However, Invisalign Express only works for mild cases of crowding and spacing, most often in the front six teeth.
+However, Invisalign Express only works for mild cases of crowding and spacing, most often in the front six to eight teeth.

 Not to be outdone, ClearCorrect also offers shorter, less expensive treatment options.
 Their Mini plan gives you 12 aligners, One gives you up to 24, Two provides up to 48, and Three includes up to 72.
 Plus, they have a more flexible alternative appropriately named “Flex.”
 This plan allows you to pay per aligner, so if you only need 15 aligners, you won’t pay for anything extra.
-For anyone with a minor case of crowding or spacing, this can save a bunch of money.
+For anyone with a minor case of crowding or spacing, this can save some money.

 By comparison, ClearCorrect’s “Unlimited” plan charges a flat rate for as many aligners as you need for five years and includes post-treatment retainers.
 This flat rate depends on your dentist’s pricing.